FraunhoferIOSB/EDC-Extension-for-AAS/README.md

 ### Use Cases

-Provide digital twin (AAS) data to business partners in Data Spaces like Catena-X, Manufacturing-X, Platform Industry 4.0 Collaborative Condition Monitoring, etc.
+Provide digital twin (AAS) data to business partners in Data Spaces like Catena-X or Manufacturing-X

 ## Technical Details